Sapphire64/AJPmanager/README.txt

 /kvm/presets/base:
   - image.img
   - config.xml
-  - description.txt
+  - description.txt << this going to be converted to .html

-New images will be moved to /kvm/images/ also in unique folder.
+New images are moving into unique folder in /kvm/images/.

 Each machine in preset folder have autoupdater script for boot time, so for keeping machines up to date server will launch them from time to time.